 Papers Under Review

 - Nay, J., Burchfield, E., Gilligan, J. (2016).
 A machine learning approach to forecasting remotely sensed vegetation health.
-Revised and resubmitted, Computers and Geosciences.
+Under review.
 Check out the project website here.

 - Burchfield, E., Williams, N., Carrico, A. (2017).
 Assessing the expansion of a traditional drought adaptation strategy among rice farmers in Sri Lanka’s dry zone.
 Under review.

-- Tozier-de-la-Potterie, A., Burchfield, E., Carrico, A. (2017).
+- Tozier de la Poterie, A., Burchfield, E., Carrico, A. (2017).
 Individual adaptation in collectively managed agricultural systems: evidence from Sri Lankan paddy farmers.
 Under review.

 - Nelson, K., Burchfield, E. (2017).
 Effects of the structure of water rights on agricultural production during drought: A spatio-temporal analysis of California’s Central Valley.
-Submitted.
+Revised and resubmitted.
 Working paper version can be found here.

 Works in Progress

 - Data-driven drought effect estimation, SESYNC Graduate Pursuit co-PI (more information here).